 - BEST BUDGET: Petsfit Weatherproof Chicken Coop with Nesting Box

-- BEST SMALL: Archie & Oscar Freddy Chicken Coop with Chicken Run
+- BEST SMALL: Archie & Oscar Gatsby Chicken Coop with Chicken Run

 - BEST FOR LARGE FLOCKS: Tractor Supply Co.
 OverEZ Chicken Coop 46OEZCKCP